Abhilash-Basarikatti/civic_development/readme.md

 # 🏙️ Civic Issue Reporting Platform – MERN Stack Project

 A full-stack web application that empowers citizens to report local issues in their city — such as road damage, garbage, or broken streetlights — and helps authorities take timely action.
-The platform supports real-time issue submissions, image uploads, geolocation tagging, and city-based filtering to improve civic engagement and governance.
+The platform supports real-time issue submissions, image uploads, geolocation tagging to improve civic engagement and governance.

 ---

 ## ✨ Features

 - 📍 Users can upload city issues with images, descriptions, and location
-- 🗂 Filter and search by city/district (predefined list of 30)
 - 📌 Issues are displayed in both user profiles and city dashboards
 - 📤 Reports are stored in MongoDB with proper city and user mappings
 - 📬 Notification system to alert respective authorities (future scope)